 Phoenix is no slouch when it comes to upscale hotels with fabulous water parks, but it's hard to top the sprawling Arizona Grand's seven-acre Oasis Park, which features three thrilling water slides, a 10,000-square-foot wave pool, and a lazy Zuni River.
 Oh, and those are in addition to the resort's six swimming locales spread across the resort grounds.Continue to 6 of 18 below.

 Hyatt Regency Coconut Point Resort: Bonita Springs, Florida

-The pool area at Hyatt Regency Coconut Point Resort & Spa just got a lot better, adding one acre to the hotel's existing two-acre poolscape and making it one of the largest in southwest Florida.
-The addition brought a trio of three-story waterslides (two speed slides and one inner-tube slide) totaling 900 feet of winding, thrilling fun.
-There's also a new 1,095-foot heated lazy river, which joins the resort’s existing 2,700-square-foot Waterfall Pool with cool water cascades, 5,000-square-foot heated Adventure Pool with a 140-foot corkscrew slide and free-form lagoon-style pool, as well as an adults-only heated pool with an adjacent hot tub.Continue to 7 of 18 below.
+The pool area at Hyatt Regency Coconut Point Resort & Spa just got a lot better, adding one acre to the hotel's existing two-acre poolscape to make it one of the largest in southwest Florida.
+The addition brought a trio of three-story water slides (two speed slides and one inner-tube slide) totaling 900 feet of winding, thrilling fun.
+There's also a new 1,095-foot heated lazy river, which joins the resort’s existing 2,700-square-foot Waterfall Pool with cool water cascades, 5,000-square-foot heated Adventure Pool with a 140-foot corkscrew slide, a free-form lagoon-style pool, and an adults-only heated pool with an adjacent hot tub.Continue to 7 of 18 below.

 07 of 18